IronDumpling/distributed-storage-service/README.md

 Experiment 1 Milestone 2 Result:
 <img width="1014" alt="截屏2024-04-15 12 04 52" src="https://github.com/IronDumpling/distributed-storage-service/assets/70104294/6b6c6712-d481-4dc8-90f1-ed3923a9ef94">

-Experiment 1 discussion:
-We have optimized our locking strategies for milestone 3.
+Experiment 1 discussion: We have optimized our locking strategies for milestone 3.
 Note that in milestone 2 we tested 1000 puts and gets, while in milestone 3, 1000 puts and gets run too fast (showing 0 seconds on gets), therefore, we expanded the testing set to 10000 puts and gets.
 The performance of puts becomes 10 times faster, while the performance of gets becomes 100 times faster.

 ## Experiment 2 Results
+Note that: The time on the y-axis is the time taken (latency) for 1000 operations

 Experiment 2 Milestone 3 Result:
 <img width="722" alt="截屏2024-04-15 11 58 33" src="https://github.com/IronDumpling/distributed-storage-service/assets/70104294/483547da-716d-4948-aec5-935b5b809f7f">

 Experiment 2 Milestone 2 Result:
 <img width="723" alt="截屏2024-04-15 11 59 06" src="https://github.com/IronDumpling/distributed-storage-service/assets/70104294/93a408c2-6fec-4164-adb8-50e7300a922f">

-Experiment 2 discussion:
-We used the same dataset (1000 puts and gets) as milestone 2 in experiment 2.
+Experiment 2 discussion: We used the same dataset (1000 puts and gets) as milestone 2 in experiment 2.
 Both the puts and gets benefit from our lock optimization.
 Both speeds now show a linear increase as the number of clients increases, since while the client number increases, they are in the race condition of write locks.